milvus-io/milvus/docs/design_docs/index_design.md

 ### 8.5.1 BuildIndex

-Index building is asynchronous, so when an index building request comes, an IndexBuildID is assigned to the task and the task is recorded in Meta.
+Index building is asynchronous, so when an index building request comes, an IndexBuildID is assigned to the task, and the task is recorded in Meta.
 The background process assignTaskLoop will find this task and assign it to IndexNode for execution.